These Are The Tools That Helped Me Overcome My PTSD

 The condition encompasses a range of symptoms and can be different for everyone.
 Some people experience flashbacks while others have panic attacks.
-Depression and anxiety are hallmarks, and those with PTSD tend to avoid people, places, and things that can act as "triggers" of their often debilitating symptoms.
-What is universal, though, is that PTSD interferes with daily functioning.
-Those who have the condition are prevented from living their best lives.
-The good news is that there is hope.
-You can overcome PTSD.
+Depression and anxiety are hallmarks, and those with PTSD may feel the need to avoid people, places, and things that can act as "triggers" of their often debilitating symptoms.

 When I was diagnosed with post-traumatic stress disorder, I barely reacted.
 The recent birth of my daughter had been traumatic; the baby and I had almost died.
 A few short weeks after my daughter was born, my father unexpectedly passed away.
 Caring for an infant with health problems while grieving for my father, with whom I’d been very close, proved too stressful.
 I had trouble sleeping, and when I slept, I suffered from nightmares as well as flashbacks of my daughter’s difficult delivery.
 I avoided places, activities, and people that I’d enjoyed before, and my thinking was extremely negative.
 I feared that more bad things were right around the corner.